fsianglam/fsanglam/how/index.md

 ---
 layout: page
-title : "HOW IT WORKS
+title : "HOW IT WORKS"
 ---

 ## How to play